facebook/react-native-website/docs/flexbox.md

 AppRegistry.registerComponent('AwesomeProject', () => AlignItemsBasics);
 ```

-See some examples from [Wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c):
 ![Align Items](https://cdn-images-1.medium.com/max/800/1*evkM7zfxt-9p-HJ1M0Bh2g.png)

 ### Align Self

 [`alignSelf`](https://facebook.github.io/react-native/docs/layout-props#alignself) has the same options and effect as `alignItems` but instead of affecting the children within a container, you can apply this property to a single child to change its alignment within its parent. `alignSelf` overrides any option set by the parent with `aligItems`.

-See some examples from [Wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c):
 ![Align Self](https://cdn-images-1.medium.com/max/800/1*J1JCoKwLCokX9JXVBvP71g.png)

 ### Align Content